Wasklekiran/Weather-Forecast-App/README.md

 # Weather-Forecast-App
-I used open Weather API to fetch data
+I used open Weather API to fetch data. <br>
+In this project i have to used html,css and java script technologies.